brumadu/brumadu/README.md

-- Hewo, I’m @brumadu
+- Hello, I’m @brumadu
-- I’m interested in Front/end dev
+- Interesed in Front-end frameworks such as React-Native, Flutter and Swift
-- I’m currently learning React-native
+- I'm Currently working with React-native
-- How to reach me: madureira12.bm@gmail.com or @brumadu on twitter
+- Email for contact: madureira12.bm@gmail.com